-Imagine a world where a patient's vital signs are monitored continuously in real time, where life-saving diagnostics are delivered within moments, and where medical professionals can make informed decisions instantaneously—all without the delays of traditional data processing.
+Imagine a world where a patient's vital signs are monitored continuously in real-time, life-saving diagnostics are delivered within moments, and medical professionals can make informed decisions instantaneously—all without the delays of traditional data processing.
 This isn't a scene from a futuristic movie; it's the transformative power of edge computing reshaping the healthcare industry today.

-In 2023 alone, the global edge computing market in healthcare was valued at over $5 billion, and it's projected to soar beyond $20 billion by 20281.
-This explosive growth underscores the critical role edge computing plays in enhancing patient care, optimizing healthcare operations, and ensuring data security in an increasingly digital world.
+In 2022, the global edge computing market in healthcare was valued at approximately $4.1 billion and is projected to reach $12.9 billion by 2028, growing at a compound annual growth rate (CAGR) of 26.1%.
+This significant growth underscores the critical role edge computing plays in enhancing patient care, optimizing healthcare operations, and ensuring data security in an increasingly digital world.

 Edge computing refers to the practice of processing data near the source of data generation rather than relying solely on centralized cloud servers.
 This proximity to data sources reduces latency, conserves bandwidth, and enhances the speed and efficiency of data processing.
 In healthcare, where timely and accurate data processing can be a matter of life and death, edge computing offers significant advantages, enabling instantaneous analysis of patient data, supporting critical decision-making processes, and ensuring swift responses to patient needs.

-Edge computing is transforming healthcare across various dimensions, from patient care to operational management.
+Edge computing transforms healthcare across various dimensions, from patient care to operational management.
 Below, we explore six key areas where edge computing is making a substantial impact.

 The proliferation of wearable technology has revolutionized patient data collection.
 Devices such as heart rate monitors, glucose meters, and fitness trackers generate vast amounts of data that need prompt analysis to ensure patient well-being.
-Edge computing facilitates the real-time processing of this data directly on the device or nearby edge servers.
-By analyzing data locally, these devices can immediately alert healthcare providers to any abnormal readings, enabling timely interventions that can prevent complications or emergencies.
+Edge computing facilitates real-time data processing directly on the device or nearby edge servers.
+These devices can immediately alert healthcare providers to abnormal readings by analyzing data locally, enabling timely interventions to prevent complications or emergencies.

 A study by McKinsey & Company found that telehealth utilization increased by 38 times during the pandemic, underscoring the critical role of reliable, low-latency connections enabled by edge computing.